 - Make withdrawals from retirement accounts

 A Power of Attorney created as part of a comprehensive estate plan must be a Durable Power of Attorney.
 A Durable Power of Attorney is one that remains in effect even if you become incapacitated.
+It is important to speak with a qualified attorney who is experienced in both the creation of Powers of Attorney and the implementation of these important estate planning documents.

 To learn more about Powers of Attorney read Attorney Suzanne R. Sayward’s article, Five Important Facts to Know About Powers of Attorney.